-A stroke is something you hope neither you nor a loved one to experience.
+A stroke is something you hope neither you nor a loved one will ever experience.
 But like most medical emergencies, it’s better to be prepared and be able to recognize the warning signs of a major issue.
 When a stroke does occur, it’s important to seek help right away.
 May is National Stroke Awareness Month to promote knowing the signs of a stroke, and early detection can save your life or the life of a loved one.

 Strokes occur when oxygen and nutrients aren’t getting to your brain because the flow of blood is either interrupted or reduced.
 There are three types of strokes: Ischemic, Hemorrahgic and Transient Ischemic Attack (TIA).
 Ischemic strokes are caused by a clot and Hemorrhagic strokes are caused by a rupture.
 Transient Ischemic Attack (TIA), also known as a “mini stroke,” is caused by a temporary blockage in the arteries leading to the brain.